Caltech-OCTO/Subzero.jl/docs/src/tutorial.md

 If your simulation has both a [`FloeOutputWriter`](@ref) and an [`InitialStateOutputWriter`](@ref), you can use the built in plotting function to make an MP4 file with each frame as a timestep saved by the `FloeOutputWriter`.
-This plotting function is quite simple and just meant to get your started.
+This plotting function is quite simple and just meant to get you started.
 You may need to add more complex plotting code to suit your needs.

 ````@example tutorial